msmbuilder/mdentropy/README.md

 =========

 MDEntropy is a python library that allows users to perform information-theoretic analyses on molecular dynamics (MD) trajectories.
+It includes methods to
+calculate:

++ Bias-Corrected Entropy
++ Conditional Entropy
++ Mutual Information
++ Conditional Mutual Information
++ Normalized Conditional Mutual Information